What Coolant I Need For My Car?

 Coolant doesn’t last forever.
 Over time, it breaks down and loses its ability to protect your engine.

-Also, replace coolant if it looks rusty, dirty, or oily.
+Also, replace the coolant if it looks rusty, dirty, or oily.
 These are signs it’s no longer working properly.

 If your engine overheats or the warning light comes on, check your coolant.
 It might be time for a flush and refill.